Do your Syzygiums have zits ?

-The adults are small sap sucking insects about 2-4mm long (pictured).
-After mating the female psyllid inserts yellow oval shaped egg into the edge of new leaves.
-Small nymphs hatch from the eggs and move to the newly expanding leaves, where they feed and develop in pimple or cup shaped pit or gall which is formed by the plant's response to the psyllids feeding.
+The adults are small sap sucking insects about 2-4mm long (see picture).
+After mating, the female psyllid inserts yellow oval shaped egg into the edge of the new leaves.
+Small nymphs hatch from the eggs and move to the newly expanding leaves, where they feed and develop in pimple or cup shaped pit or gall which is formed by the plant’s response to the psyllids feeding.

-Excessive pit formation creates severely distorted or blistered leaves leaving shoots to appear stunted.
-Nymphs produce excrement in the form of tiny white pellets, some of which collects on foliage and becomes blackened from sooty mould growth.
-When mature the nymphs transform into winged adults.
+Excessive pit formation creates severely distorted or blistered leaves, leaving shoots to appear stunted.
+Nymphs produce excrement in the form of tiny white pellets, some of which collects on foliage and becomes blackened from sooty mold growth.
+When mature, the nymphs transform into winged adults.

-Psyllids affect a wide range of Syzygium and Waterhousea species, they prefer plants with a softer leaf surface that they can penetrate which is why species like Acmena are not affected.
-Not all Syzygium’s are susceptible, Syzygium luehmannii is not affected and a lot of the cultivars available are resistant to them.
+Pimple Psyllids affect a wide range of Syzygium and Waterhousea species as they prefer plants with a softer leaf surface that they can penetrate.
+This is why species like the Acmena are not affected.
+Not all Syzygiums are susceptible such as Syzygium Luehmannii which is not affected and a lot of the cultivars available are resistant to them.

-Health also has a lot to do with it plants that are stressed and in poor condition are far more susceptible to attack, when I was building a house about 5 years ago I planted a 25lt lily pilly in the backyard that quickly became unhealthy with all the builders activity and neglect and I don’t think there was one leaf that was not pimpled, I sprayed it once and nursed it back to health.
+Health also has plays a major part as plants that are stressed and in poor condition are far more susceptible to attack.
+When I was building a house about 5 years ago I planted a 25lt Lilly Pilly in the backyard that quickly became unhealthy due to the builders activity and neglect.
+I don’t think there was one leaf that was not pimpled as I also sprayed it once and nursed it back to health.
 The plant is now 6 metres tall and I have not seen a pimple on it since.

-Syzygium paniculatum is probably the worst affected species I think.
+Syzygium Paniculatum is probably the worst affected species.

 I still recommend planting Syzygium species as they are gorgeous plants and most of the time are hardly affected as long as you keep your plants healthy.